alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

     3. The game shall run as a standalone program.
     4. The game shall be playable on Python 3.7 or higher.
     5. The game window shall be resizable and its contents shall scale accordingly.
+    6. The game shall be packaged as a standalone executable.

 4. Cultural and Political Requirements
     1. The menu options and messages shall be displayed in English.
     2. The entity class shall be identifiable by alphanumerics rather than color.
+    3. The game source code shall be free to modify and redistribute according under the MIT License.